jjvanzon/Circular-Language-Spec-Plans/done/2008-07-1---system-objects-spec-project-summary.md

 ### Super-Project

-Encircle Language Spec, Command as a Concept Spec
+Encircle Language Spec, Command as an Aspect Spec

 ### Goal